-Dr. Anthony Germinario had a tough time deciding what field of medicine to enter.
+About Dr. Germinario: Dr. Anthony Germinario had a tough time deciding what field of medicine to enter.
 He fell in love with aspects of every specialty.
-But a stint in a family medicine office in Brooklyn swayed him toward that field.
+But a stint in a family medicine office in Brooklyn.

 Dr. Germinario, who earned a bachelor’s degree in human science from Georgetown University and his medical degree from St. George’s University School of Medicine, says he studied the physicians while in medical school, adopting the traits he admired most.
 “I want to be the type of physician my patients trust,” he says.
 “That’s the most important quality — someone who can build trust and strong relationships with people.
 And I want to be a doctor who is fully competent in diagnostic, clinical and procedural skills — one who a patient knows will deliver good, quality, compassionate care.”

 About his reason for choosing Tidelands Health, Dr. Germinario says “the doctors and staff seem so genuinely interested in teaching and guiding us to be the best doctors we can be, and I really am impressed by the leadership aspect.
 Medicine needs a lot of leaders who can drive primary care in our country to be the best that it can be.”

 And it helps that he’s in a naturally beautiful environment.
 “I’m from the Northeast and used to vacation in the Carolinas and always had a connection to the area.
 I can’t think of a better place to spend my next three years,” he says.